 A combined constraints map was generated showing the environmental, planning and technical constraints within the study area.
-Areas indicated in red were identified as high sensitivity or hard constraints, to be avoided, while amber constraints were identified as areas where the OHL infrastructure could be routed with caution, and where impact mitigation would be required.
+Areas indicated in red were identified as high-sensitivity or hard constraints, to be avoided, whereas amber constraints were identified as areas where the OHL infrastructure could be routed with caution and where impact mitigation would be required.

-Red infrastructure constraints included the topple heights of the planned or consented wind turbines at the proposed Troston Loch Wind Farm, Glenshimmeroch Wind Farm and adjacent Margree Wind Farm, as well as steep slopes.
-Red environmental constraints included residential properties, certain heritage assets, deep peat, private water supplies and watercourses (in no particular order of importance).
-The presence of the Southern Upland Way within the study area also influenced the route options appraisal as it is a nationally significant long-distance core path, Scotland's first coast-tocoast route.
+Red infrastructure constraints included the topple distances of the planned or consented wind turbines at the proposed Euchanhead Renewable Energy Development, consented Lorg Wind Farm and proposed Sanquhar II Community Wind Farm, as well as steep slopes.
+Red environmental constraints included (in no particular order of importance) residential properties, private water supplies, watercourses, a sea cave (known as Whig's Hole), and a known bat maternity roost.
+The presence of the Southern Upland Way in the study area also influenced the route options appraisal, as it is a nationally significant long distance core path and Scotland's only coast-to-coast route.